lunaticcoding/dart_codable/README.md

 # dart_codable

-Implementing the Swift Codable Protocol.
+Implementing the Swift Codable Protocol using mirrors.

 ## Example
 First of all import the package alongside the dart:convert package.